timjogorman/RicherEventDescription/guidelines.md

 "post-surgery", "prenatal", "pre-prandial") all actually designate specific temporal spans ("The time before the surgery", "The time after exposure") related to an implicit EVENT, and thus, are TIMEX3s, marked with the class PREPOSTEXP.
-Usage of this TIMEX3 is discussed in more detail in Section \ref{prepostexp}.

 - Patient underwent a partial hemicolectomy in July 2009. *Postoperative\
 scarring noted during exam.